-To Unload - Reverse above procedure.
+To unload reverse above procedure.

-- When camper bed is clear (front & back) of the truck slowly drive truck forward, being careful not to hit the jacks. - To lower the camper, reverse the above procedure bringing the camper down to 2" from the bottom of each jack, and then you can level your camper.
-Our campers are designed to be used off of the truck.
+- When camper bed is clear (front & back) of the truck, slowly drive truck forward, being careful not to hit the jacks. - Our campers are designed to be used off the truck.
+To lower the camper to a suitable height for use off the truck, reverse the above procedure bringing the camper down to 2" from the bottom of each jack, and then you can level your camper.

-NOTE: If you are going to leave the camper on your truck disconnect your tie downs before leveling your camper with the jacks, failure to do this can result in damage to your truck and/or camper.
+NOTICE: If you are going to leave the camper on your truck disconnect your tie downs before leveling your camper with the jacks, failure to do this can result in damage to your truck and/ or camper.